kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Policy configurations are the interface between `ValidatingAdmissionPolicy` authors and the administrators that configure the policies for clusters.
-The configurations allows policy definition authors to define how exactly a `ValidatingAdmissionPolicy` may be configured using a OpenAPIv3 structural schema.
+The configuration allows policy definition authors to define how exactly a `ValidatingAdmissionPolicy` may be configured using a OpenAPIv3 structural schema.